kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to be able to navigate a room using the arrow keys.
 - As a user, I want to be able to interact with the exit point to complete the level.
-- As a user, I want to be able to be able to die if I walk into an obstacle.
+- As a user, I want to be able to be able to die (lose all health) if I walk into an obstacle.
 - As a user, I want to be able to add coins to my wallet as a count of my score.

 The pathfinding and procedural generation will be added in later phases of this project.

-### *Post Phase 1*
-The following user stories will be implemented post phase 1 before beginning phase 2:

-- As a user, I want to be able to die upon interaction with an enemy.
-- As a user, I want to be able to be able to open my inventory.
-- As a user, I want to be able to pick up items and add them to my inventory.
-- As a user, I want to be able to use items in my inventory.
-- As a user, I want to be able to see my current health.
-- As a user, I want to be able to access the shop menu.

 ### *Phase 2*